ThatOneMushroomGuy

 Plant Construction Section

-And lastly let's take a look at your plant constructions, which are coming along quite decently made, you're certainly moving in the right direction as you're following the instructions for these exercises and applying the methods and techniques introduced in the lesson, which are helping you develop your sense of spatial reasoning as you work through these pages.
+And lastly let's take a look at your plant constructions, which are generally coming along well made, as you're following the construction methods and techniques introduced in the lesson which allows you to construct really solid looking and believably tridimensional structures.
+I can see a good developing sense of spatial reasoning in these pages.

 Final Thoughts